My First Blog Post!

 I love to rug hook, punch needle, applique, quilt, and sew, ok, I could have shortened that to say I love anything that is fiber related.
 I’ve been sewing since I was a little girl.
 I made many of my own clothes as a teen.
 I was able to recreate the top designer looks, using simple patterns and was able to tailor fit myself and friends clothes.
 I was accepted into an Apparel Design program, right out of high school and when I was young mom, I made custom prom dresses, wedding gowns, and other formals; horse riding outfits,; tailored men’s suits; constructed bedroom curtains and bedding, to be able to bring in extra money and to be the ‘stay at home mom’ that I wanted to be.

-My daughters are grown and on their own now and my retirement from my ‘job that pays the bills’ is right around the corner, April 8,
+My daughters are grown and on their own now and my retirement from my ‘job that pays the bills’ is right around the corner, April 8, 2019 to be exact.

 Fast forward, I am a student in the Pearl McGown Teachers Workshop program and I also currently teach the art of rug hooking to local students.
-I applied and enrolled in the Pearl McGown accreditation program to sharpen my skills and keep up with new trends, thoughts
+I applied and enrolled in the Pearl McGown accreditation program to sharpen my skills and keep up with new trends, thoughts and ideas.

 When I first started to learn rug hooking, I was fortunate enough to join a local group of ‘hookers’ who gave me help, shared their tools and advice along the way, but there was a lack of hand-dyed wool, patterns, skill building classes available to me locally.
 As my interest grew, I wanted newer tools and equipment, and of course, wanted to expand my skillset.
 That meant traveling to other states.
 It was then that I decided to open an online store (although, I occasionally toy with the idea of a Brick-and-Morter someday).

 Apron Strings will feature basic, mid and upper-level Traditional Rug Hooking, Punch Needle, Punch Hook, Applique and Sewing Techniques.
 I’ll not only share my own projects, but I’ll take you inside my classroom to see the projects of my students (with their permission of course).
 Are you Dying to Dye?
 Are you a little timid of a dye pot?
 Guess what?
 We will peak in on my dye kitchen too!
 Oh and give-aways, yep, yep, yeppee, (as my youngest would say when she was a little, copying a little dinosaur cartoon character she liked) there will be give-aways too!

 If Nampa Farmgirl Creates sounds like your sort of site, I’d like to invite you to come along with me, I’d love to share what I know, what I learn as I grow, to help you learn and grow too!